pjIowa/udacity/README.md

 # udacity
-udacity projects done for the nanodegree build under Swift 1.2
+* udacity projects completed for the nanodegree
+* build under Swift 1.2

 #PitchPerfect
 * plays back an audio file stored locally or uses a recording from the device's microphone